-Who's Who Among Students in American Universities and Colleges ... each year the National Directory is compiled based on recommendations from individual campuses for inclusion in this directory of students who are academically superior and committed to school/organizational activities.
+Who's Who Among Students in American Universities and Colleges is the national directory compiled each year based on recommendations from individual campuses for inclusion in this directory of students who are academically superior and committed to school/organizational activities.
 The National Dean's List directory is compiled yearly listing students who are awarded dean's list recognition for outstanding scholastic achievement in the preceding fall, spring and summer semesters from campuses around the country.